-Setting Description Factory Default

-Numerical value input by This specifies the amount of time to wait for a 20

-user "hello" message from the root before the
+Setting Description Factory Default Numerical value input This specifies the amount of time to wait for a "hello" message 20 by user from the root before the TN-5500 will reconfigure itself as a root.
+When two or more devices on the network are recognized as a root, the devices will renegotiate to set up a new Spanning Tree topology.

-TN-5508-4PoE/5516-8PoE will reconfigure

-itself as a root.
-When two or more devices on

-the network are recognized as a root, the

-devices will renegotiate to set up a new

-Spanning Tree topology.